cbcrg/bengen/Documentation.md

 All the metadata files are store in the [metadata folder](https://github.com/cbcrg/bengen/tree/master/metadata).
 (The one in turtle, .ttl format).

-## ONTOLOGY DEFINITION

-# CONTRIBUTE TO THE PROJECT
+# Contribute to the Project

 ## -CREATE A NEW BENCHMARK USING BENGEN'S WORKFLOW